bartongroup/slivka/README.rst

 Navigate to the folder where you want to create your project and run: ::

-  pybioas-setup <name> [--examples/--no-examples]
+  pybioas-setup <name>

-It will create a new folder ``<name>`` and upload three files to it:
+It will create a new folder ``<name>`` and upload three core files to it:
 *settings.py*, *manage.py* and *services.ini*.
 You usually need to modify
-only the last one. ``--examples`` flag tells whether to include sample service and its configuration.
-By default examples are added to the project.
+only the last one.
+PyBioAS will also include sample service and its configuration.

 :manage.py:
   a main executable script which configures PyBioAS and runs its components.
 :settings.py:
-  a settings python module which contains project constants.
+  a settings Python module which contains project constants.
 :service.ini:
   manages services execution and points to configuration files